Logo Logo Logo Logo Logo

 Contact information

 Your ideas and opinions are important to us and we are happy to help you in any way we can to support the children at our school.
 If you would like to talk to any of the governors you are welcome to contact us through.
-You can contact Sophia Parkinson (Chair of Governors) at the following email address – governors@harringtonhill.hackney.sch.uk
+You can contact Simon Brandon (Chair of Governors) at the following email address – governors@harringtonhill.hackney.sch.uk

 Useful Documents